 So motivation is good to kick start your day, the rest, you should make it into your habits.

-The idea of creating a productive habit does not sound fancy, but it is utmost important if you want to live a successful life.
+The idea of creating a productive habit may not sound fancy, but it is extremely important if you want to live a successful life.